reknih/reknih.github.io/_posts/2019-12-04-get-my-thesis.md

 categories: [academic,thesis,publication]
 ---

-This year, I have completed my undergard studies.
+This year, I have completed my undergrad studies.
 The research thesis I created is called [**Batch localization algorithm for floating wireless sensor networks**](http://www.user.tu-berlin.de/mhaug/batch-mobile-wsn-localization.pdf).

 In it, I developed a new algorithm to assign a position to each transmission of mobile nodes of a WSN from a centralized backend.
 The WSN is required to have static nodes with known positions.
 Furthermore, the environment in which the WSN has been deployed has to be structured like a tree graph.
 Given this infrastructure, the algorithm is able to interpolate the sensor's positions between the reference nodes